Iliiasik/Pet-Horses/README.md

 ## Description

-Pet Horses enhances horse gameplay by giving **each player their own personal horse pet**.
+Pet Horse enhances horse gameplay by giving **each player their own personal horse pet**.
 It adds **passive leveling**, **summon/hide functionality**, **customization via GUI**, **passenger permissions**, and a **personal inventory to carry items**.
 Over time, your horse becomes faster, jumps higher, and gains more health.